-CDSL has documented a policy for evaluation of the performance of Directors and statutory committees.
-The Policy has been framed with an objective to ensure individual Directors of the Company and the Board as a whole, works efficiently and effectively in achieving their functions, in the interest of the Company and for the benefit of its stakeholders.
-Performance of MD & CEO is reviewed and evaluated by the Board of Directors.
+The Board Evaluation Policy has been framed with an objective to ensure individual Directors of the Company including Public Interest Directors, Managing Director & CEO, Chairperson, the Board as a whole and Committees, works efficiently and effectively in achieving their functions, in the interest of the Company and for the benefit of its stakeholders.
+Internal Evaluation is done on an annual basis.
 The Nomination and Remuneration Committee guided by Nomination and Remuneration Policy evaluates the performance of all KMPs and determines the amount of remuneration including performance based variable pay, if any, to be awarded.
-CDSL evaluates the performance of its Directors in a fair and objective manner.
+CDSL evaluates the performance of its directors in a fair and objective manner.